Epcot is certainly one of the more adult-friendly parks at Walt Disney World and even more so when there’s an ongoing festival.

 Yes, they are Belgian waffles!

-This marketplace will serve a Belgian Waffle with Warm Chocolate Ganache and another Belgian Waffle with Berry Compote.
+This marketplace serves a Belgian Waffle with Warm Chocolate Ganache, which is your standard Belgian waffle with sweet toppings.

 Does your little one like cheese and bread?
 Well, you may want to order here.